zoctarine/vscode-fiction-writer/docs/features/exporting.md

 ### Compile TOC

 !!! note Test
     If there is a `toc.md` file in the same folder as the opened document, that file will be used.
-Othwrise, it will search in the workspace root.
+Otherwise, it will search in the workspace root.

     If no `toc.md` files is found in either location, then compile will fail.